Hamcker/material-icons-list/README.md

 * `android`: will use the android source
 * `ios`: will use the ios source
 * `web`: will use the web source
+* `code`: will use the codepoints file (most comprehensive list, includes all Material Symbols)

 ### Output format